 If you are making just a bottom crust, turn the edge under and use thumbs "flute" the edges of the dough.

 If you are making a double crusted pie, fill the pie, roll out the other half of the dough and lay it over top the filling.
-Fold the top dough under the bottom dough and use your fingers to seal it together.
+Fold the top dough under the bottom dough and use your fingers to crimp or seal it together.
 Use a fork to poke vent holes in the top crust.

 Bake according to your pie recipe.

 This recipes makes enough for a double crusted pie.